streamlit/docs/content/get-started/_index.md

 ---
-title: Get started
+title: Get started with Streamlit
 slug: /get-started
 ---

-# Get started
+# Get started with Streamlit

 This Get Started guide explains how Streamlit works, how to install Streamlit on your preferred operating system, and how to create your first Streamlit app!